Gifts of Life Insurance

 In general, a donor may name Clarkson owner and/or beneficiary of a life insurance policy.
 Naming Clarkson beneficiary of a policy is a revocable decision.
 Depending on the insurance product, the University may be named as a primary, partial or contingent beneficiary.
 Naming Clarkson owner and beneficiary is an irrevocable decision, and the University is usually named as the sole beneficiary.

 Life insurance may be given as an outright or a deferred gift.
 As an outright gift, the policy owner names Clarkson owner of the policy, and then Clarkson terminates the policy (in most cases the donor should not cash-in the policy) and uses the proceeds (the cash value of the policy) as the donor stipulates.
 As a deferred gift, the owner names Clarkson owner and/or beneficiary and the policy remains in force until the insured’s death, at which time the death benefit passes to Clarkson for use as documented by the donor.

-Depending on your circumstances, your gift of life insurance may count in the Evolution to Excellence fundraising campaign, in your next anniversary reunion, and towards Roundtable annual recognition.
+Depending on your circumstances, your gift of life insurance may count in Clarkson fundraising campaigns, in your next anniversary reunion, and towards Roundtable annual recognition.
 Contact the Annie Clarkson Society for help related to your unique circumstances.